ezEngine/docs-src/pages/samples/monster-attack/devlog-3.md

 Now I have the point that the player is looking at.
 The next step is to validate, that one can place a trap there.
 For now I only do very simply position snapping and some rotation, I don't yet prevent the player from placing traps where they don't belong.

 Of course, while in trap placement mode you want to have a preview how things would look like, so I built a copy of my trap prefab, that has no functionality, and I add that to the scene (and move it around) to show where the trap would end up.
-At some point this should probably also use a [custom shader (TODO)](../../docs/graphics/shaders/shaders-overview.md) for a nice "preview effect", and some sounds when placing traps for better feedback.
+At some point this should probably also use a [custom shader](../../docs/graphics/shaders/shaders-overview.md) for a nice "preview effect", and some sounds when placing traps for better feedback.

 <video src="media/devlog3/ma-dl3-TrapPlacement.mp4" width=600 controls></video>